firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 - **Airflow & Deck Prep:** Add 40–90 mm fans between stacked boards, machine paint off mounting faces, and bolt the enclosure to aluminium spreaders if regen pushes single-Ubox stacks past 65–70 °C.[^7]
 - **Expected Benchmarks:** Well-mounted duals have logged ~100 A battery / 130 A phase at ≈45 °C, while poor contact in sealed Weped decks let cases soar to 80 °C during 500 A combined pulls—plan extra cooling above those loads.[^6][^20]
 - **Plan hardware for earless cases.** 85/240 housings still ship without mounting ears and rely on tiny M2.5 hardware, so riders print brackets, retap threads, or glue adapters before long-travel suspensions knock under-deck mounts loose.[^31]
+- **Repurpose retired baseplates.** Builders are bolting dead 75/200 heatsinks under live controllers—stacking aluminium shims and thin pads or even radiators tied into Dualtron side plates—to add surface area without redesigning the deck.[^baseplate_spreader]
+- **Use the 85240 passthroughs carefully.** The case exposes top-exit slots for phase leads; reroute wiring through them only after shielding the foam insulation pads so they do not tear or short against the enclosure.[^85240_passthrough]

 ## Power Limits, Regen & Current Planning
 - **Current Envelope:** Treat 120–130 A phase per motor (≈160 A ABS max) as the practical ceiling for daily dual setups; sensor stutter above ~85 A usually signals failed MOSFETs or loose leads, not tuneable instability.[^21]
 - **Regen Discipline:** Bench testing shows that even –5 A battery regen can trip controllers on unloaded wheels; cap regen amps to roughly the pack’s amp-hour rating plus a small overhead so the FETs absorb the excess.[^8]
 - **High-Voltage Safeguards:** Dual owners run ~2×135 A phase / 2×71 A battery within 70 °C so long as regen stays off during full-charge launches and higher-voltage packs (17 S+) are bled a few percent before re-enabling braking.[^22]
+- **22 S experiments demand regen discipline.** Builders chasing 22 S/150 A tunes on 85/150 hardware disable regen or upgrade MOSFETs and capacitor banks; Smart Repair confirmed stock silicon only survives 22 S when braking stays mechanical, and veterans point voltage-hungry riders toward Rage Mechanics’ C350 once 30 S capability is mandatory.[^22s_mod]
 - **Know the Ubox 100/100 envelope.** Smart Repair still caps the single at 22 S with regen disabled on the e-brake input; it ships at 135 A phase / 180 A absolute without ST-Link pads or beefy 12 V rails, so budget external regulation for accessories.[^u100-guardrails]
 - **Duty & Field Weakening:** Keep field-weakening reserved for cooled builds; previous fires stemmed from wizard runs on fresh installs, so validate base detection and duty-cycle ramps before layering FW or traction aids.[^18][^23]
+- **Mini stacks still need restraint.** Dual 6-FET installs are holding around 200 A battery (≈300 A phase) per motor until better heatsinks and enclosures arrive; earlier 500 A battery pushes tripped protection even though controller temperatures stayed low.[^mini_cap]

 ## Controls, Accessories & IO
 - **Remote & Cruise:** The bundled 2.4 GHz remote offers cruise, horn, and light controls via the receiver, reducing parallel looms compared with bare PPM throttles.[^11]